Make a Difference in Your Career

 What is the result?

-The goal is for 70 percent of the participants to find full time employment within months of completing the fellowship.
+The goal is for 100 percent of the participants to find full-time employment.
+Our current success rate is 88 percent of participants accepting paid positions within months of completing the fellowship.

 What are the advantages of being an LA Fellow?